ejvaughan/obdii/README.md

 The communication layer of the API uses the ISO-TP transport protocol for its socket communication (as opposed to using a raw CAN socket).
 This protocol is implemented in a kernel module, but unfortunately the module has not yet been merged into Linux trunk.
 The code for the module is available [here](https://github.com/hartkopp/can-isotp-modules).

-In order to use the functions in `OBDIICommunication.c`, as well as the command line utility, the kernel module must be built and installed.
+In order to use the functions in `OBDIICommunication.h`, as well as the command line utility, the kernel module must be built and installed.
 The module's [README](https://github.com/hartkopp/can-isotp-modules/blob/master/README.isotp) has instructions for how to do this.

 ## Hardware

 This API is designed to work with any vehicle that is exposed on the local machine as a CAN network interface.
 Therefore, any OBD-II adaptor that exposes itself as a CAN device can be used.
 For example, the [PiCAN2](http://skpang.co.uk/catalog/pican2-canbus-board-for-raspberry-pi-23-p-1475.html) is such an adaptor for the Raspberry Pi.
-Linux supports a family of sockets specifically for CAN communication (the PF_CAN protocol family), which the API uses for communicating with the vehicle.
+Linux supports a family of sockets specifically for CAN communication (the `PF_CAN` protocol family), which the API uses for communicating with the vehicle.

 ## OBD-II API